kataus/jsynth/README.md

 - no additional configuration is necessary at the moment, but since the WS port is hardcoded, it has to be free system-wide, otherwise the application won't run
-- for licensing reasons, the resources/drums directory is currently excluded from VCS
+- for licensing reasons, the resources/drums directory is currently excluded from the VCS

 ## Building and running the web application